ice-wm/man/icewm-preferences.md

 - **ColorQuickSwitchText** = "rgb:00/00/00"

-    Textcolor in the quick switch window.
+    Text color in the quick switch window.

 - **ColorQuickSwitchActive** = ""